 Ladling hot and sour soup

-Because the hot sour soup is a quick one to make.
+Because the hot-and-sour soup is quick to make.
 We don’t simmer the vegetables for long.
 The actual cooking time is only 10 minutes.
-By cutting the vegetable thinly into strips, they’ll be easier to cook.
-Within the 10 minutes, the carrots and broccoli stems are not going to be melt-in-your-mouth tender, but they will be soft and still crunchy, which is exactly what we want.
+By thinly slicing the vegetables, they’ll be easier to cook.
+Within 10 minutes, the carrots and broccoli stems won’t be melt-in-your-mouth tender, but they will be soft and still crunchy, which is exactly what we want.
 Other ingredients will be cooked almost instantly in the boiling broth.

 Hot and Sour Soup